Legal Citations Assistant

 A legal referencing management tool that enables automated cross-referencing

 Legal Citations Assistant (LCA) is a referencing tool that enables easy management and citation of legal references within a document editor.
-Unique to LCA is its ability to semi-automate footnote construction and editing in conformity with the Canadian Guide to Uniform Legal Citation (9th Edition) (the McGill Guide).
+Unique to LCA is its ability to automate footnote construction and editing in conformity with the Canadian Guide to Uniform Legal Citation (9th Edition) (the McGill Guide).

 GOOGLE DOCS GUIDE